haywirecoder/homebridge-envisalink-ademco/README.md

 ----------------------------------

 This module was designed to work with Ademco Envisalink module with the Vista series alarm panels.
-It supports alarm operations (e.g. Arm, disarm, night and stay), bypassing of zones, special function keys (e.g. Fire, Panic, Medical) and exposes the alarm system sensors to homebridge.
+It supports alarm operations (e.g. Arm, disarm, night and stay), bypassing of zones, special function keys (e.g. Fire, Panic, Medical) and exposes the alarm system sensors to homebridge. <b>Note:</b> This module uses the Envisalink Third Party Interface (TPI).
+Make sure TPI is enabled (i.e. "ONLINE" and Alert is checked) for your module.

 Limits: